 The difference in however much you have in investments today and the amount you need in retirement gives an idea of your current shortfall.
 Depending on how far you are from retirement, this might be easy to make up – or not.
 Note that these estimates are based on “today’s dollars” so you need to take into consideration some sort of estimated inflation rate.

-A financial coach can help you walk through all of these estimates.
-We can also help fine-tune the numbers to take into account things like inflation.
+A fee-only CERTIFIED FINANCIAL PLANNER™ professional can help you walk through all of these estimates.
+We can also help fine-tune the numbers to take into account things like inflation, goals, and future life-changes.
 Another important task is estimating returns for your investment portfolio based on your current holdings.
 Taking the time to do planning today can help assure enjoying your retirement years without stressing over making ends meet.
-Want to schedule a chat with a coach?
-Just reach out to us and we’ll arrange time to talk.
+Want to schedule a chat?
+Just Start Here and we’ll arrange a time to talk.